Struggling to choose between part-time and full-time trading? Then this article is for you!

 - We wait for the candlestick to touch the 8-period EMA by its high.
 This is our trigger.

-- We need to find the lowest candlestick amid those which appeared before the trigger bar.
+- We need to find the lowest candlestick amid those five which appeared before the trigger bar.

 - A sell order is placed at the low of this candlestick.
-Stop loss is placed at the high of the trigger bar.
+Stop loss is set at the high of the trigger bar.

 - The first take profit equals the size of our stop loss.
 The second one is twice bigger than the distance between the entry and the stop loss.

 We opened the M5 chart and waited for the trigger bar.
-It appeared at 16:25 on August 15.
-We counted 5 candlesticks back from the trigger one and chose the one with the lowest low.
-This is our sell order which goes to 1.1134.
-Stop loss is placed at the high of the trigger bar at 1.1144.
+After it appeared, we counted five candlesticks from the trigger one and chose the one with the lowest low.
+This is our sell order which goes at 0.97525.
+Stop loss is placed at the high of the trigger bar at 0.97661.
 The take profit levels are calculated as follows: